gutierrezmannix/gutierrezmannix.github.io/_posts/2014-3-3-Hello-World.md

 title: Welcome!!
 ---

+Hello,
-I am a Full Time Lecturer at the University of Texas Rio Grande Valley, Go Vaqueros!!
+I am a Assistant Professor at the University of Texas Rio Grande Valley (Go Vaqueros!!).
 I am a social and political scientist working at the intersection of the collection of social media data and US policy.
 I collect data and analyze it using a series of quantitative and qualitative content analysis methods which allow me to better understand what factors influence communication in social media.
 I focus on American institutions and policy with a concentration on Hispanics and the types of political issues most important to this crucial population.
+I am also the Project Coordinator at the Center for Survey Research and Policy Analysis at UTRGV.
+You can visit out site here: [Center for Survey Research and Policy Analysis at UTRGV](https://www.utrgv.edu/center-for-survey-research/about/staff/index.htm)